No-Bake Raspberry Cheesecake Bars

 Serving

-Use a sharp knife to slice the cheesecake into 10 rectangles.
-You can cut extra if you want small squares.
-Cleaning the knife between each slice will keep it neater.
+Use a sharp knife to slice the cheesecake into 12 pieces.
+Clean the knife in between each cut to keep the slices neaterr.

 Leftover cheesecake can be stored in an airtight container in the fridge for up to 4 days.
 The finished cheesecake can also be frozen for up to 3 months.